firmai/ImputeGAP/README.md

 To use ImputeGAP, the following prerequisites are necessary:

-- Python version 3.12.0 or higher
+- Python version 3.12.6 or lower
 - Unix-compatible environment for execution

 For instructions on installing these dependencies, please refer to the [installation guide](https://github.com/eXascaleInfolab/ImputeGAP/tree/main/procedure/installation).